-Introduction / Metro Vision: Two decades of progress Metro Vision principles 8 Why do we need Metro Vision?
-11 What's different about today's Metro Vision?
-13 How is Metro Vision organized?
-14 1: Overarching theme: An efficient and predictable development patternpattern 21 Outcome: The region is comprised of diverse, livable communities.
-22 Outcome: Through a coordinated effort between DRCOG and local communities, new urban development occurs in an orderly and compact pattern within regionally designated growth areas 26 Outcome: Connected urban centers and multimodal corridors throughout the region accommodate a growing share of the region's housing and employment.
-32 Performance measures 37 2: Overarching theme: A connected multimodal region 39 Outcome: The regional transportation system is well-connected and serves all modes of travel.
-42 Outcome: The transportation system is safe, reliable and well-maintained 50 Performance measures 55

-3: Overarching theme: A safe and resilient natural and built environment 57 Outcome: The region has clean water and air, and lower greenhouse gas emissions.
-58 Outcome: The region values, protects and connects people to its diverse natural resource areas, open space, parks and trails 62 Outcome: The region's working agricultural lands and activities contribute to a strong regional food system.
-68 Outcome: The risks and effects of natural and human-created hazards are reduced.
-72 Performance measures 79 4: Overarching theme: Healthy, inclusive and livable communities 81 Outcome: The built and natural environment supports healthy and active choices.
-84 Outcome: The region's residents have expanded connections to health services.
-88 Outcome: Diverse housing options meet the needs of residents of all ages, incomes and abilities.
-90 Performance measure 99 5: Overarching theme: A vibrant regional economy 101 Outcome: All residents have access to a range of transportation, employment, commerce, housing, educational, cultural and recreational opportunities 104 Outcome: Investments in infrastructure and amenities allow people and businesses to thrive and prosper.
-110 Performance measures 117 Appendix A: Extent of Urban Development 118 Appendix B: Designated Urban Centers 119 he counties and municipalities of the Denver region have been advancing a shared aspirational vision of the future of the metro area for more than 60 years.
-Working together to make life better for our communities and residents, that vison has taken various forms over the years-most recently as a regional plan known as Metro Vision.
-The DRCOG Board of Directors adopted the first Metro Vision plan (Metro Vision 2020) in 1997 and has continued the dialogue about how best to achieve the plan's evolving vision ever since.
+In troduction 1 Why Do We What's Differ : 20 Years of Progress Need Metro Vision? rent About Today's Metro Vision?
+Vision Organized?
+4 4 A n Efficient ar nd Predictable Development Pattern 10 Outcome 2: Outcome 3: The region is comprised of diverse, livable communities New urban development occurs within the contiguous and designated areas identified in the Urban Growth Boundary/Area (UGB/A) Connected urban centers and multimodal corridors accommodate a growing share of the region's housing and employment 15 19 A Multimodal Region 25 Outcome 5: The regional transportation system is well-connected and serves all modes of travel The transportation system is safe, reliable and well-maintained Measures 31 A Safe and Re silient Natural and Built Environment 35 Outcome 7: Outcome 8: Outcome 9: The region has clean water and air, and lower greenhouse gas emissions The region values, protects, and connects people to its diverse natural resource areas, open space, parks and trails The region's working agricultural lands and activities contribute to a strong regional food system The risk and effects of natural and human-created hazards is reduced 40 44 47 He ealthy, Inclu sive, and Livable Communities 51 Outcome 11: Outcome 12: The built and natural environment supports healthy and active choices The region's residents have expanded connections to health services Diverse housing options meet the needs of residents of all ages, incomes and abilities Measures 57 60 A Vibrant Reg ional Economy 65 Outcome 13: All residents have access to a range of transportation, employment, commerce, housing, educational, cultural, and recreational opportunities.......67

+Outcome 14: Investments in infrastructure and amenities allow people and businesses t

+thrive and prosper 70

+Performance Measures 74

+Appendix A: Extent of Urban Development 75

+Appendix B: Designated Urban Centers 76